AI-Assisted Decision Making with Human Learning: Acknowledgments

 AI systems are increasingly used to assist humans in making decisions.
-In many situations, although the algorithm has superior performance, it can only assist the human by providing recommendations, leaving the final decision to the human.
+In many situations, although the algorithm has superior performance, it can only assist the human by providing recommendations, leaving the final decision to the human, as regulations and ethical principles require that humans remain accountable for consequential choices.
 For example, algorithms assist medical doctors in assessing patients' risk factors and in targeting health inspections and treatments (\cite{musen2021,garcia2019,tomavsev2019,jayatilake2021}), and assist judges in making pretrial release decisions, as well as in sentencing and parole determinations (\cite{courts2020, nyc_cja_2020,compas2019}).
-However, the final decision ultimately remains at the discretion of the doctors or judges \cite{casey2019rethinking,european2021proposal}.
+However, the final decision ultimately remains at the discretion of the doctors or judges (\cite{casey2019rethinking,european2021proposal}).
 This paper studies such AI-assisted decision-making scenarios where the human decision-maker learns from experience in repeated interactions with the algorithm.
 In our setting, an algorithm assists a human by telling them which information they should use for making a prediction, with the goal of improving the {\em human's} prediction accuracy.

 Consider, for instance, a doctor assessing a patient's risk of a bacterial infection.
 To improve their diagnosis, the doctor can order tests that reveal the values of unknown variables.
 However, the number of tests the doctor can run is limited (e.g., due to costs or time constraints), and they rely on an algorithm to determine which tests to perform.
 The algorithm, trained on vast amounts of data, is more accurate than the doctor in estimating the statistical relationships between the unknown variables and the disease risk.
 The doctor has their own (potentially inaccurate) beliefs about how test results relate to risk assessment and will interpret the results according to their beliefs.
 The doctor orders the tests recommended by the algorithm -- either because they recognize its superior data processing capabilities or because an insurance provider conditions funding on following the algorithm's selections.
 The algorithm's objective is to select the tests that lead the doctor to make the most accurate prediction.